whcampbell/Stories/README.md

 "Yeah, he can go."
 The guard rested his spear against Chad's head as he filed through his keys, eventually finding the correct one and undoing the bolts.

+"Well, I'd consider that it's about time for us to become formally introduced!
+My name is Sir Lysander Stanley Conrad.
+Wonderful to meet you good sir!"
+Lysander pounced upon Chad's hand as soon as it was free from the stockade and began to shake it thunderously. <br/>
+"It's rad to meet you as well, mister Lysander.
+My name is Chadman JaBogus, but you can call me Chad." <br/>
+"And I'm Slim," Slim added from the sidelines.
+Lysander, still throwing Chad's hand about, plowed on. <br/>
+"Why is it, though, that we find you with no garments upon your upper body, especially in a foggy and cold land such as this?"
+He inquired. <br/>
+"Well," Chad began, "An excess of clothing is exactly the type of material wealth that I try to shy away from.
+Sure, a bro may need to borrow some rag if he needs to grab some food from the nearby s'leven, but on the sunny beaches of Santa Monica, a shirt would only stand in the way of my beautifully muscular torso in its desire to soak in the rays of the golden sun.
+I believe that by casting off all material distractions, one can truly glimpse the power and beauty of nature and humanity."

+At this point, Lysander had stopped shaking Chad's hand, mostly out of confusion over what a "bro" or a "s'leven" may be, but also because of this shocking introduction to zen buddhism.

+"Now, I think I must find my way back home to my board and those golden rays," Chad said, and he began to walk off into the fog.

+"By George, I'm not sure what he was saying for most of that, but he seemed to be very wise," Lysander said to Slim, watching the fog slowly wisp and curl around the retreating Chad.
+Suddenly, the figure immediately jolted to a stop, as Chad had walked directly into the city wall. <br/>
+"But he ain't too smart," Slim added.

+Lysander and Slim walked over to Chad, now staring confused at the wall that had loomed so quickly. <br/>
+"Son, I'm afraid that returning to your home will not be so easy as a short walk," Lysander told him. <br/>
+"Then how do I get back?"
+Chad wondered aloud. <br/>
+"Come with me to my home and I'll tell you how the chips lie," Lysander proposed.
+With a quick nod, the men turned and continued to Lysander's home.

 ...

 Chadman looked deep into its eyes as the creature took its last breaths.
 There was a moment of silence as a breeze fluttered through the leaves